This feature is well established and works across many devices and browser versions. It’s been available across browsers since April 2021.

-The stop event is fired when MediaRecorder.stop() is called, or when the media stream being captured ends.
+The stop event of the MediaRecorder interface is fired when MediaRecorder.stop() is called, or when the media stream being captured ends.
 In each case, the stop event is preceded by a dataavailable event, making the Blob captured up to that point available for you to use in your application.

 Use the event name in methods like addEventListener(), or set an event handler property.